 PMI itself states in its PMP Certification handbook that the PMP exam questions "are referenced to current project management titles, which include but are not limited to PMI’s global standards”.
-The current, updated PMP Exam Content Outline is available on this page.

 The key element of developing the PMP exam content outline is a Role Delineation Study that defines on-the-job responsibilities of a credential holder.
 This is done through a series of panels of practicing project team members, and additional survey feedback from a large sample of project managers distributed by geography, industry sector, and job role.

 This exercise forms the basis of the following distribution of questions across specific domains in project management.

 Initiating - 13% items (questions)